 - In batch operation, the total mass in the tank will remain fixed.
 However the total volume may change, since precipitation continues and precipitated material has a higher density than dissolved material, resulting in a slightly reduced volume.

-- Some operations (Classification, evaporation, external cooling) are not available in Dynamic at this stage.
+- Some operations (Classification, evaporation, gas vent, external cooling) are not available in Dynamic at this stage.

 - The Yield in steady state operation is the difference in gpl THA solids between feed and product.
 In Dynamic this may be meaningless, eg in batch operation.
 It is still reported, but only valid if the tank is close to steady state.
 The YieldRate (kg/s/m^3) directly reports changes in precipitated mass, so is valid in both dynamic and steady state.